RyanBujold/cart_315/Process/README.md

     - https://freesound.org/people/qubodup/sounds/187734/ for engine sounds
     - https://opengameart.org/content/zodik-future-travel for the music

+### Feedback
+- The ability to slow down would be nice
+- Maybe you could find some way to make placing the bouncers not go bellow the track

 ### Reflection
 - I like the how the game looks and sounds
 - The themes and visuals come together nicely
+- I do think balance wise it could be a bit easier but to compensate I would probably make the track longer

 ### Ideas for next iteration
 - More levels?
 - Updated visuals?
 - Main menu?
 - Story cutscenes?
+- Title
+- New mechanics?

+## Final Iteration

+### Question
+- How can I refine the game into a vertical slice?
+- Goals
+  - [ ] Title
+  - [ ] Increase the lenght of the track
+  - [ ] Add dynamic lighting effects
+  - [ ] Update controls
+  - [ ] Fix bouncer placer going beneath the track
+  - [x] Allow the player to slow down manually
+  - [ ] Add new obstacles
+  - [x] Update the out of bounds logic
+  - [ ] Collectible items
+  - [ ] Balance adjustments and level design changes

+### Implementation
+- I update the out of bounds logic
+  - *This is to make sure players don't fly endlessly out of bounds and I don't have to rely on a kill floor*
+- The player can now press the brake button to slow themselves down
+  - *This gives players more control over the racer to better tackle the challenges*
+  - *Depending on feedback, this feature may be temporary*

+### Reflection